The Journey of a Thousand Textures

 Firstly if I had given up I would not be creating the creative images I do now and still having fun experimenting with textures.

-Thirdly, having developed my “texture sense” I experimented with creating my own textures using my own photos, I knew what I wanted and didn’t have to guess I had done the “learning curve” earlier.
+Thirdly, having developed my “texture sense” I experimented with creating my own textures using my own photos or now creating with AI tools, I knew what I wanted and didn’t have to guess I had done the “learning curve” earlier.

 So literally my journey was one of a “thousand textures” (well maybe a few less, I can’t remember), Start your journey with textures if you want to try something different.